 Keep a Calm, Respectful Demeanor

 The best thing you can do for yourself and a potential wrongful termination claim is to stay calm and respectful after receiving the news.
 Avoid actions like sending inappropriate emails, retaliating in any way, stealing company property, or lashing out at coworkers or supervisors.
-While keeping your emotions in check may be difficult in such unfair circumstances, acting in a rash manner may impact your chances of recovering damages you are entitled to later down the road.
+While keeping your emotions in check may be difficult in such unfair circumstances, acting rashly may impact your chances of recovering damages you are entitled to later down the road.

 Seek an Explanation for Your Termination

-If you uncover an illegal reason for your termination, such as discrimination, retaliation, breach of contract, harassment, or other unlawful reasons, then you may be entitled to sue.
-If you suspect there are events that led to your termination, you should document all the details you remember, including who was involved (names and positions), the date it happened, and how it happened.
+You may be entitled to sue if you uncover an illegal reason for your termination, such as discrimination, retaliation, breach of contract, harassment, or other unlawful reasons.
+If you suspect some events led to your termination, you should document all the details you remember, including who was involved (names and positions), the date it happened, and how it happened.

 Obtain Valuable Evidence

 Obtaining information is a vital part of a wrongful termination claim.
 You should look for evidence that supports your allegations of illegal termination.
-This may include emails, voicemails, text messages, and photos,.
-Any witness testimony that can support your claim is important for substantiating your claim.
+This may include emails, voicemails, text messages, and photos.
+Any witness testimony supporting your claim is essential for substantiating your claim.

 File a Complaint With the Appropriate Agency

-Depending on the type of California wrongful termination you experienced, there are several agencies that may help you, including:
+Depending on the type of California wrongful termination you experienced, several agencies may help you, including: